sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Equivalence partitioning can be used in any test level. (unit, component, integration, system ...)

 Equivalence partitioning and boundary values analysis are methods, that evaluate the correct behavior of the device under test, according to the input and expected outputs.

-The degin of equivalence partitioning tests, and boundary test analysis, starts from the analysys of the requirement and specifications of the system.
+The design of equivalence partitioning tests, and boundary test analysis, starts from the analysys of the requirement and specifications of the system.

+EXAMPLE:

 #### STATES and TRANSITION TESTING: